 Understand the legal issues: Legal research depends on the right search terms.
-In the dog-sniffing case, for example, you can use the keywords: (“Fourth Amendment” and (drug n/3 sniff! s/ dog) and (apartment n/3 hall!) to locate relevant articles on the Bloomberg Law platform.
+In the case, for example, you can use the keywords: (“personal jurisdiction” and manufacture!)) to locate relevant resources on the Bloomberg Law platform.

 More broadly, while your search into secondary sources may span books and treatises, law review articles, and other legal analysis publications, make sure to vet all legal authorities for relevance.

 [Research tip: It can be challenging to know all relevant keywords.
 Bloomberg Law provides a convenient search results page, where relevant article blurbs showcase additional keywords to explore.
 Based on targeted keywords, you can better gather the most relevant background information to assist with your analysis.]

 Identify primary law